rhythmus/lexilogio/rules.md

 - If not needed, this column is left empty.

 ### 7. **theme**
-- Each entry is assigned to a standardized theme based on its meaning or context.
+- Based on its meaning or context, each entry is assigned at least 1 to up to 3 standardized semantical theme category from the following list:
-- Examples:
-  - persoonlijk & familie
-  - namen noemen
-  - wensen
-  - kennismaken
-  - school & werk
+  - beroepen
   - communicatie
+  - cultuur
+  - dieren
+  - dingen
+  - economie
   - emoties
+  - filosofie
+  - gebeurtenissen
+  - gebouwen
+  - geografie
+  - grammatica
+  - groeten & wensen
+  - hoeveelheden
   - kalender
+  - kennismaken
+  - kleding
+  - kleuren & vormen
+  - lichaam
+  - maatschappij
-  - geografie
+  - media
   - muziek
-  - voedsel
-  - kleding
-  - vervoer
+  - namen
   - natuur
+  - reizen
+  - relaties
+  - school
-  - hoeveelheden
+  - sport
   - taalkunde
+  - tijd
+  - uitdrukkingen
+  - vervoer
+  - voedsel
+  - wensen
-  - sport
+  - winkelen
-  - varia
+  - wonen
-- The theme is inferred from the word’s meaning and context, matching the list you provided or established in previous batches.

 ---